Lux Christian Academy: Policies & Handbook

 -

-Students are not allowed to dye their hair any natural or unnatural hair color are prohibited ( no greens, reds, blues, purples, yellows, oranges, etc.)
+Students are not allowed to dye their hair; any natural or unnatural hair color is prohibited ( no greens, reds, blues, purples, yellows, oranges, etc.)

 -